Skip to content

 Other than the shareholder and the director, each private limited company in Hong Kong is required to have a company secretary as well.
 This is not a secretary who does the clerical work in a company or answers the calls for the company.
 As per the rules of the Hong Kong incorporation, the company needs to hire a corporate secretary who would ensure the regulatory and legal compliance as well as represent the company in any legal documents.
 The secretary can be an incorporated company in Hong Kong or an individual who is a resident of Hong Kong.

-Startupr is a local Hong Kong company secretary, and along with the incorporation and company registration services, you can also hire Startupr to also act as your corporate secretary if you choose so.
-Startupr would handle all the company filings to the government, and ensure the entire process is smooth and documents properly filed on time.
+Startupr is a local Hong Kong company secretary, and along with the incorporation and company registration services, you can also hire Startupr to act as your corporate secretary if you choose so.
+Startupr would handle all the company filings to the government and ensure the entire process is smooth and that documents are properly filed on time.

 Limited liability